James has a 25 year track record of commercial leadership in complex technology and science based businesses, in both the private and public sectors.

 Maureen has many years of experience in pensions, payroll and HR.
 She is adept at helping others to understand their pay and benefits and making sometimes complex information much easier to digest.

 Maureen is the Senior Operations Administrator, responsible for the office administration and HR function for Ploughshare.

 Currently studying for a CIPD Intermediate Diploma in HR Management.
 She enjoys running and socializing.

 With over 25 years experience in the broadcasting, IT systems, military systems and telecommunications industries, Dave has consistently delivered programmes/projects on time and to budget.

 He has extensive knowledge of advanced telecommunications technology including satellite, cable, optical fibre, private radio networks, GSM, GPRS and terrestrial television broadcast.
 Comfortable managing project budgets upwards of £150 million, Dave has regularly had close involvement in the negotiation of international supply contracts, and he brings experience in all the commercial and business aspects of major projects.

-David is a Chartered Physicist on secondment from Dstl’s Centre for Defence Enterprise (CDE).
+David is a Chartered Physicist on secondment from the Defence and Security Accelerator (formerly the Centre for Defence Enterprise (CDE).

-With several years’ experience as Deputy Technology Manager in CDE, David has a breadth of experience with innovation in defence science and technology.
-He started as a graduate in Dstl, and worked in experimental physics and computing applications before moving to CDE in 2013.
+With several years’ experience as Deputy Technology Manager with the CDE, David has a breadth of experience with innovation in defence science and technology.
+He started as a graduate in Dstl, and worked in experimental physics and computing applications before moving to the CDE in 2013.
 David ran his own online business while at university, and is passionate about helping small science and technology enterprises succeed.